FAQs

 Briefly explained, translation memory is a bilingual database of previous translations, broken up into meaningful segments.
 These segments are accessible to the linguist during translation, enabling them to work consistently and at greater speed.

-Thanks to translation memory, we are often able to offer returning clients reduced translation costs for texts of a similar nature.
+Thanks to translation memory, we are able to offer returning clients reduced translation costs for texts of a similar nature.

 CAT tools are different to machine translation.